nuwber/rabbitevents/README.md

 ## Extensions<a name="extensions"></a>

 - [Protobuf Support](https://github.com/rabbitevents/protobuf) - Provides official Google Protobuf serialization support.
+Required for using Protobuf messages.

 ## Speeding up RabbitEvents<a name="speeding-up-rabbitevents"></a>
 To enhance the performance of RabbitEvents, consider installing the `php-amqp` extension along with the `enqueue/amqp-ext` package.